 Paid sick and carer's leave – 10 days

-Sick and carer's leave fall under the same leave entitlement, and full-time employees are entitled to 10 days of leave each year.
+Sick and carer's leave fall under the same leave entitlement.
+Full-time employees are entitled to 10 days of leave each year.
 The balance of leave you acquire each year also carries over into the next year.
 Part-time employees get pro rata of 10 days each year based on how many hours they work.

 Unpaid sick leave – 3 months

 Once you've run out of paid sick leave, if you're still unable to work due to illness or injury you can take unpaid sick leave for up to three months.
 You can't be fired for taking unpaid sick leave provided you've been off work for less than three months and you can supply evidence of your illness or injury.

 Unpaid carer's leave – 2 days

 Compassionate and bereavement leave – 2 days

 All employees are entitled to two days of compassionate and bereavement leave each time a member of their immediate family or household dies or suffers a life-threatening illness or injury.